superseriousbusiness/gotosocial/docs/user_guide/posts.md

 Markdown is a more complex way of organizing text, which gives you more control over how your text is parsed and formatted.

+GoToSocial supports the [Basic Markdown Syntax](https://www.markdownguide.org/basic-syntax), and some of the [Extended Markdown Syntax](https://www.markdownguide.org/extended-syntax/) as well, including fenced code blocks, footnotes, strikethrough, subscript, superscript, and automated URL linking.

+You can also include snippets of basic HTML in your markdown!

-For more information on markdown, see [The Markdown Guide](https://www.markdownguide.org/).
+For more information on Markdown, see [The Markdown Guide](https://www.markdownguide.org/).

+For a quick reference on Markdown syntax, see the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet).

 ## Formatting